Analysis | The Biden administration’s soft lab-leak pressure on China

 As with anything like this, the question is how much is happening behind the scenes that we don’t know about.
 Diplomacy is often best conducted behind closed doors.
 But we’ve already had a year and a half of that kind of diplomacy, with China continuing to give the international community the stiff arm.
 A report from CBS News’s “60 Minutes” airing around the time as the Blinken interview Sunday reinforced just how much the WHO team was deprived of true access to China’s information and labs.

-It’s also been three months since the WHO, which has long been criticized for kowtowing to China, criticized China for a lack of access in its investigation into the virus’s origins.
+It also has been three months since the WHO, which has long been criticized for kowtowing to China, criticized China for a lack of access in its investigation of the virus’s origins.

 Perhaps the rise of the lab leak theory and subtle and more private diplomacy will cause China to change its ways.
-But there is plenty of reasons to be skeptical of that.
+But there are plenty of reasons to be skeptical of that.
 And given the premium the Biden administration has now placed on getting to the truth, its ability to do so — including using the levers required, both private and public — is a big early test.